(Continuation of the previous text)

 Finding local specialty foods to eat and drink has become an important part of our outing.

-This trip does not involve writing any travel notes or guides; the focus is on introducing local delicacies from various places in Zhejiang.
+This trip does not involve writing travel notes or guides; the focus is on introducing local delicacies from various places in Zhejiang.

 Seeing that we had come all the way from Beijing, the staff squeezed out a table for us in a corner on the second floor.

 On May 22, we traveled from Haining to visit the Jiang family residence in Xikou, and then checked into a hotel in Linhai, Taizhou.
-Specifically, we arranged to go to Wenzhou and Taizhou to eat famous small seafood.
+Specifically, we arranged to go to Wenzhou and Taizhou to eat the famous small seafood.

 There is a restaurant called "Jiantiao Small Seafood," ranked first locally, and we decided to choose this place.